fatimahmirza/INM705project/README.md

 I used a subset of PASCAL VOC 2007.
 After preprocessing, I split the data into train and test folders.
 The datset is provided by the link https://1drv.ms/f/s!AviR1kFjoZOZbaMRIhYQlvfTXqA?e=nxzFIY
 ## Prerequisistes
-Before running the code, ensure you have sucessfully installed the "requirement.txt" file.
+Before running the code, ensure you have sucessfully installed the following files
-Also
+- requirement.txt
+- pip install -r requirement.txt
 - Python 3.8
 - GPU + CUDA
 ## Setup